Star20003/js_hw/readme10.md

-# Typescript homework eighth session
+# Typescript homework tenth session

 This code includes a simple contact list application that allows the user to input a contact's name and phone number.
 The form also has two radio buttons for storing the contact wether in SIM or device storage.
 The code defines two buttons - one for adding the contact to the list and another for showing the list of contacts.